MNSGC-Ballooning/OPC-Library/README.txt

 - .activeMode() - will spam data like there is no tomorrow (void)

 SPS
+- For I2C communication, construct with an I2C port name and pins (Wire#,I2C_PINS_##_##).
+You will not need to begin the wire connection.
+		- Note that the I2C_PINS_##_## is a enumerated class within i2c_t3 that allows for use of alternate wire pins.
+Simply input the numbers of the pins used, starting with the lower pin.
+For example, for Wire0 (or just Wire) on a Teensy 3.5/3.6 on the default pins, use I2C_PINS_18_19
 - .clean() - used to clean the system (void) (called by initOPC)

 R1
+- constructed with a slave pin input instead of a serial line.

+N3
-- constructed with a slave pin instead of a serial line.
+- constructed with a slave pin input instead of a serial line.
+- .initOPC(char), where if the char is a 'p', the system will initialize in pump mode, instead of fan mode.

 HPM
 - .autoSendOn() - will automatically send data to the microcontroller (void) (Not configured with logUpdate, must call readData as fast as possible)